dhj03/PySockChat/README.md

 Both the server and client may be terminated at any time by triggering a `KeyboardInterrupt`.
 Terminating a server will also terminate all of its connected clients.
 Terminating a client is equivalent to using the `logout` command.

 ### Private Chats
-There are also a few commands a client may use to initiate a private chat with the user of another client, that bypasses the server (a p2p connection):
+There are also a few commands a client may use to initiate a private chat with the user of another client, that bypasses the server (with a p2p connection):

 `startprivate [user]` sends a request for a private chat to the user.
 If they accept the request, the private chat will be initiated.
 It will terminate as soon as any of the two users logout.